 Now, I can only imagine you’re all supremely excited to sleep in and join the Noon Patrol, but there is a caveat, especially for those of us in the arid and semi-arid western states.
 At times, my noon patrol badge has cost me.
 Stream temperatures in late summer climb as the day progresses and can push back or cancel any chance of afternoon lift off.
 Similarly, showing up to a trout lake mid-day in late summer isn’t a great idea either unless you’re prepared to fish deep out in the middle via float-tube, kayak, or boat.
 Afternoon thunderstorms are another consideration, at least along the Front Range in Colorado.
 That being said, days are longer and the extended dusk can still present opportunities as things cool off, or as storms pass.
 In my experience, bass fishing functions much the same way.
 Fishing for carp should work well under the high sun, but I’m no carp expert.

 Fishing Should Be Fun

-At the end of the day, the escape of fishing should be fun.
+At the end of the day, fishing should be fun.
 If you feel the need to outpace others en-route to the river just to gain fair access, we want you to know there are alternatives.
 There are other ways to adventure and forge new ground, explore new water, or at least see your home waters in a new way.

 When we all rely on the same regurgitated information, it's no surprise we snag each other's lines and fight for shoulder room on the river.
 Even if you disagree with the concept of this article, we feel the need to offer a voice challenging the status quo in an effort to combat river over-crowding.
 Great anglers should strive to catch fish and enjoy their time on the water, no matter the conditions or time of day.